CycloneDX/cyclonedx-php-composer/README.md

 ## Internals

-This Composer-Plugin utilizes the [CycloneDX library][cyclonedx-library] to generate the actual data structures.
+This _Composer_ plugin utilizes the [CycloneDX library][cyclonedx-library] to generate the actual data structures.

-This Composer-Plugin does **not** expose any additional _public_ api or classes - all code is marked as `@internal` and might change without any notice during version upgrades.
+This _Composer_ plugin does **not** expose any additional _public_ API or classes - all code is marked as `@internal` and might change without any notice during version upgrades.

 ## Contributing